 Imaging evidence of degenerative spine disease is common in asymptomatic individuals and increases with age.
 These findings suggest that many imaging-based degenerative features may be part of normal aging and unassociated with low back pain, especially when incidentally seen.
 These imaging findings must be interpreted in the context of the patient’s clinical condition.

-So let me clarify what this research shows.
+Let me clarify what this back pain research shows.

 Consider the circled section, healthy people in their 30’s, the table shows an average of 52% of them will have some disc degeneration.
 Degeneration on it’s own may not cause back pain.

 As we actually live our body experiences changes, but just because we have an X-ray of MRI that shows our back isn’t in perfect condition it may NOT be the reason for ongoing chronic back pain.

 A Case Study of Failed Back Surgery